Trigger warning – this post deals with pregnancy loss and the death of a child.

 In the meantime, many people have asked what they can do for us to ease our suffering.
 Just knowing that you are grieving alongside us brings more comfort than you can imagine.
 We know that Alana was loved far and wide, that this is not just our own private loss, but a loss that is shared by a whole community of people.
 Thank you for that.
 We are also inundated in beautiful flowers and more food than we can possibly eat – thank you for all the thoughtful gifts.

-Moving forward, we would like to request that gifts be made in Alana’s memory to Molly Bears and Heartprints, both of whom graciously provide much-needed support to grieving parents, and to First Candle and The March of Dimes, in hopes that improved research and education can continue to reduce the number of families that suffer the devastating loss of a child.
+Moving forward, we would like to request that gifts be made in Alana’s memory to Star Legacy Foundation, in hopes that improved research and education can continue to reduce the number of families that suffer the devastating loss of a child, and to Molly Bears and Heartprints, both of whom graciously provide much-needed support to grieving parents.
 Thank you again for all of your support – we know we are not alone in our grief, and that knowledge has helped us to get through each passing day.
 Love to you all, pray for us, and please – give your babies a kiss on our behalf.

 Additional Resources/Actions: More information about stillbirth and stillbirth prevention.
+Detailed information about kick counting, fetal hiccups, and other warning signs.
 Emerging research about the potential importance of sleeping on your left side.
-Detailed information about kick counting and fetal hiccups.
 Our recommendations for what to do if your baby dies.
-Help raise awareness and combat the stigma by asking your medical provider to distribute this pregnancy loss info sheet to all women at the start of their pregnancies.
+Help raise awareness and combat the stigma by asking your medical provider to distribute this pregnancy loss info sheet and this brochure about stillbirth prevention to all women at the start of their pregnancies.